-Be a good role model: Plenty of research shows that kids tend to model the eating habits of their parents.
+Plenty of research shows that kids tend to model the eating habits of their parents.
 If you’re reaching for lots of vegetables, fruits, whole grains and low-fat dairy, your kids will likely take them too.
 Luckily, my husband and I both have a love for healthy foods.
-If that’s not true for you, not to worry: as an adult, you absolutely can retrain your taste buds, as dietitian and journalist Cynthia Sass reported in EatingWell.
+If that’s not true for you, not to worry: as an adult, you absolutely can retrain your taste buds.

-Keep it positive: Most nutrition experts say absolutely no food bribing, as it can lead to negative associations with food.
+Most nutrition experts say absolutely no food bribing, as it can lead to negative associations with food.
 I get it: When you tell your kid he can’t leave the table to play with a (fun) puzzle until he eats his peas, he’s not going to think fondly of peas.
 But at my house, negotiating has worked wonders.
 When I tell Jules that he cannot have any more dried apricots until he’s had four bites of his chicken or even that he cannot have a mini popsicle—which I emphasize is a treat—until he eats his pasta, he tends to eat more of the “good” stuff.
 He even seems to enjoy it.
 (Yes, I know not everyone agrees with me on this point.)
-If you need recipe ideas, check out these 30 kid-friendly dinners they’ll be begging you to make.

-Get the kids involved: Picking out fruits and vegetables at the farmerss market and helping with CSA (community-supported agriculture) pick-ups seemed to help pique Julian’s interest in fresh, whole foods.
-And he started eating green beans this summer when we made it his job every night to pick the “ready” ones out of the garden.
-Other good kitchen chores for little hands: washing and breaking up greens, grating cheese, stirring up things that aren’t hot, pressing the “go” button on the food processor, cutting soft foods—like mushrooms—with a butter knife (supervised, of course).
+Picking out fruits and vegetables at the store and helping with CSA (community-supported agriculture) pick-ups seemed to help pique Julian’s interest in fresh, whole foods.
+And he started eating green beans in the summer when we made it his job every night to pick the “ready” ones out of the garden.
+Other good kitchen chores for little hands: washing and breaking up greens, grating cheese, stirring up things that aren’t hot, pressing the “go” button on the food processor, cutting soft foods—like strawberries—with a butter knife (supervised, of course).